viamrobotics/docs/docs/program/extend/SDK-as-server.md

     If you are using the Go SDK, leave the body of functions you do not want to implement empty.

 2. Register the custom component on a new `rpc.server.Server` instance and start the server.
-3. Add the server as a remote part of your robot.
+3. Add the server as a remote of your robot.
 4. Add a process to your robot that runs the server.

 ## See also